 A veteran of two tours in Iraq, a first-generation college student and a College of DuPage graduate, Alferez knew his background gave him the right tools to help students in a variety of ways.
 And that appealed to him.

 “Being at College of DuPage just makes sense,” he said.
 “I work with Latino and first generation students who may not have considered higher education.
 Part of my job is to help them start pursuing their goals and dreams.”

-Alferez was born in Mexico and grew up in Chicago, attending Farragut High School.
+Alferez was born in Mexico and grew up in Chicago.
 He wanted to enroll in college and decided the military would give him that opportunity.
 He ultimately spent four years with the Marine Corps and served two tours in Iraq.

 “I had an opportunity to lead other marines overseas,” he said.
 “I learned how to get my priorities in order, which meant I had to be organized and manage my time in order to help as many people as I could.”